-While most people are used to seeing their Ethernet cables inside their home or business, we can’t forget about the cables outside.
-Most internet providers will run Ethernet cables outside, either above or underground, to connect your home or building.
+While most people are used to seeing their Ethernet cables inside their home or business, we can’t forget about running Ethernet cable outside.
+Most internet providers will run outdoor Ethernet cables, either above or underground, to connect your home or building.
 Although merely running and burying the Ethernet cable sounds easy enough, it’s not that straight forward.
 You need to ensure you’re protecting the cable from environmental factors such as moisture, heat, freezing temperatures, and storms.
 Additionally, you’ll need to know which materials to use, such as for the conduit and cable itself.
 If you’d like to learn how to safely run outdoor Ethernet cables, our experts break down everything you need to know in our comprehensive guide below.

-Before you can begin running cables, you need to identify if the cables are going above ground or underground, because each option will require different materials and procedures.
+Before you can begin running Ethernet cables outside, you need to identify if the cables are going above ground or underground, because each option will require different materials and procedures.
 There are a few factors to consider if you’re planning to run cable above ground, such as the type of cable, conduit, and cable placement.

 On the other hand, most internet installers opt for burying Ethernet cables because it’s a more reliable method.
 Buried cables are much more dependable because they’re mostly out of harm’s way when it comes to the environment.
 However, it’s not as simple as merely burying a cable, so read on to learn more.